Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

 Sometimes stem cell transplantation is used.

-Myelofibrosis may occur in people who have other blood disorders such as chronic myelogenous leukemia, polycythemia vera, thrombocythemia, multiple myeloma, and lymphoma.
-It may also occur in people with tuberculosis, pulmonary hypertension, systemic lupus erythematosus (lupus), and systemic sclerosis (scleroderma) and in people in whom a cancer has spread to the bones.
+Secondary myelofibrosis occurs as a result of other disorders, particularly other blood disorders such as chronic myeloid leukemia, polycythemia vera, thrombocythemia, multiple myeloma, and lymphoma.
+It may also occur in people with tuberculosis, pulmonary hypertension, systemic lupus erythematosus (lupus), systemic sclerosis, and HIV infection, and in people in whom a cancer has spread to the bones.

-The liver and spleen often enlarge as they try to take over some of the job of making blood cells.
-The spleen also destroys abnormal red blood cells and platelets made in the bone marrow.
-The destruction of so many red blood cells and platelets contributes to the spleen enlargement.
+The liver and spleen enlarge as they try to take over some of the job of making blood cells, but blood cell production is ineffective in these organs and instead just contributes to the spleen enlargement.
 Enlargement of the liver and spleen may cause pain in the abdomen and may lead to abnormally high blood pressure in certain veins (portal hypertension) and bleeding from varicose veins in the esophagus (esophageal varices).

 Because myelofibrosis generally progresses slowly, people who have it may live for 10 years or longer, but outcomes are determined by how well the bone marrow functions.
 Occasionally, the disorder worsens rapidly.
 Treatment aims to delay the progression of the disorder and to relieve complications.
 However, only stem cell transplantation can cure the disorder.

 Ruxolitinib, a drug that was developed to inhibit the JAK2 mutation is often the first treatment used.
-For reasons that are not yet known, it also appears to be effective in people who have the CALR or MPL mutations because they also activate JAK2.
-It is effective at reducing spleen size and controlling symptoms and may increase overall survival, but it does not reverse fibrosis in most cases and can lead to low platelet counts.
+It is also effective in people who have the CALR or MPL mutations because they also activate JAK2.
+It is effective in reducing spleen size and controlling symptoms and may increase overall survival, but it does not reverse fibrosis in most cases and can lead to anemia and low platelet counts.
 Doctors sometimes also give thalidomide together with prednisone, which can help maintain the platelet count and also reduce the size of the spleen.